RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 12 | BRA | Branch on A. If A is zero, loads the immediate next two bytes of Program Memory into the Program Counter.
 13 | BRB | Branch on B. If B is zero, loads the immediate next two bytes of Program Memory into the Program Counter.
 14 | BRC  | Branch if Carry is set.
 17 | CALL | Call subroutine.
-Stores all the registers to the Stack, A, B, Q, the Data Pointer, and the Program Counter, then performs an immediate branch.
+Stores all the registers to the Stack, A, B, and the Program Counter, then performs an immediate branch.
-1F | RET  | Restores all registers from the Stack, then immediately branches to the Return Address by setting the Program Counter to the next instruction after the last CALL.
+1F | RET  | Restores the saved registers from the Stack, then immediately branches to the Return Address by setting the Program Counter to the next instruction after the last CALL.

 ### Register Operations: 9 Instructions